-We wrote to Top Glove in June 2020 regarding the heightened risk of modern slavery risk in their supply chain.
+We wrote to the company in June 2020 regarding the heightened risk of modern slavery risk in their supply chain.
 The company provided answers, but our assessment was that these were fairly limited and that the supplier engagement/labour sourcing policies could have been more robust.

-Following this, and ahead of our reengagement, the US Customs and Border Protection (CBP) ordered a Withhold Release Order (WRO) on two of Top Glove's largest subsidiaries.
+Following this, and ahead of our reengagement, the U.S. Customs and Border Protection (CBP) ordered a Withhold Release Order (WRO) on two of the company's largest subsidiaries.
 The WRO targeted recruitment fees (believed to facilitate debt bondage) that had not been remediated to workers hired before January 2019.
-This is significant as 80% of Top Glove's workforce were hired between 2015-2019 and hadn't yet been reimbursed.
-The Ministry of Manpower in Malaysia investigated Top Glove's factories (as it had in response to the 2018 allegations) and declared that there were no instances of 'modern slavery'.
+This is significant as 80% of their workforce were hired throughout 2015 - 2019 and had not yet been reimbursed.
+The Ministry of Manpower in Malaysia investigated their factories (as it had in response to the 2018 allegations) and declared that there were no instances of 'modern slavery'.
 However, it was clear to us that recruitment fees must be reimbursed for the WRO to be lifted.